Prepare for College at Your Own Pace

 It may take 2 to 4 weeks for an admissions decision to be made once the application is complete.
 You will receive an email once an admissions decision has been made.

-- For Winter enrollment, students will start their course on January 13 or January 27.
+- For the Fall Session, students will start their course on September 1.
+September 15 or October 5.
 In order to be eligible to be enrolled for a particular start date, the application must be COMPLETE no less than 5 days prior to the start date.

-- Regardless of start date, all one-credit courses will end on April 30, 2022.
+- Regardless of enrollment date, all one-credit courses will end on January 5, 2023.

-- Regardless of start date, all two-credit courses will end on August 17, 2022.
+- Regardless of enrollment date, all two-credit courses will end on April 30, 2023.

-- The deadline for the Early Application Tuition Discount Rate is January 7, 2022.
+- The deadline for the Early Application Tuition Discount is September 13, 2022.
 Tuition will automatically increase by $25 after this date.

 Many Online AP® courses have prerequisites.
 Please read the course description carefully.